A few days in Mérida and the Showcase of Homes

 I wasn't particularly hungry, though Angie was and wanted to try new things.

-We sat on the patio and shared a couple appetizers and dessert.
-Me texting with my mom constantly.
+We sat on the patio and shared a couple appetizers and dessert, me still sweating the last few spurts of moisture my body had in me.
+Texting with my mom constantly.

 Angie doesn't eat much, so it was up to me to finish things off.
 I hate wasting food and certainly didn't want it to appear like we didn't like the food.
 Also, I can mention I had a beer, instead of water.
 But at this point I felt like I needed something, anything to take the edge off the situation with my dad.
 But, again, this was a compounding mistake.